UNiXMIT/UNiXIaC/docs/index.md

 - Instances are created with a 120GB SSD, 4vCPUs, 16GiB Memory and 3.1 GHz Clock Speed (t3.xlarge).
 - Instances are created with your username, OS and products name as Instance name.
 - Tags are added to the instance to show what products have been installed and what installers were used.
 - Instances are all set to shutdown at 8pm GMT to encourage users not to leave instances running for no reason.
-If a instance really needs to stay on longer, the auto shutdown can be disabled from either the task scheduler (Windows) or the root cron job (Linux).
+If an instance really needs to stay on longer, the auto shutdown can be disabled from either the task scheduler (Windows) or the root cron job (Linux).

 ## Supported OS / Products
 ### Windows Server 2022